Kristina01111000/WordPressTheme/README.md

 		- footer file

 	- edit the css file
-		- lots of excess css, some is changing my css
+		- lots of excess css, some is overwriting my css

 Notes: